What Is a Chargeback and How Much Does It Cost?

 A Credit Card Fraud Prevention Tool to Reduce Chargebacks

-As mentioned before, you cannot completely eliminate chargebacks as a business.
+You cannot completely eliminate chargebacks as a business.
 However, there are fraud prevention solutions to help mitigate chargebacks, such as 3-D Secure (3DS).
 3-D Secure is a security protocol designed to authenticate customers when they are making a card-not-present transaction.
-Indeed, 3DS helps prevent payment fraud, hinder unauthorized transactions, and reduce chargebacks.
+3DS helps prevent payment fraud, hinder unauthorized transactions, and reduce chargebacks.
 While European businesses mainly use 3-D Secure to satisfy the strong customer authentication requirements of the Payment Services Directive, this protocol is used in other countries, such as South Africa and India.

 We hope this article helped explain what a chargeback is and how much it can cost.
 Stay tuned for an upcoming article sharing the top prevention tips for reducing credit card fraud and those pesky chargebacks.